ethersphere/swap-swear-and-swindle/README.md

 In addition to the file from `abigen` this will also generate a go file that includes the runtime bytecode.

+The go bindings are automatically generated on every release git tag and the pushed to the [ethersphere/go-sw3](https://github.com/ethersphere/go-sw3) repository.

 ## Overview

 ### SimpleSwap